Autonomous UAV-Quadruped Docking in Complex Terrains via Active Posture Alignment and Constraint-Aware Control: INTRODUCTION

 \subsection{Related Works}

-\textbf{Autonomous docking} Autonomous docking techniques can be broadly categorized into two types: infrastructure-based methods and on-board sensor–based methods.
+\textbf{Autonomous docking} Autonomous docking techniques can be broadly categorized into infrastructure-based and on-board sensor–based methods.
 Infrastructure-assisted schemes typically rely on external positioning systems such as GPS, BeiDou, or motion capture systems (MCS) \cite{9044775,XIA2022105288}.
-In \cite{10726742}, LiDAR, IMU, and GPS were tightly fused to improve environment perception and landing point selection for powered parachute UAVs.
-In \cite{Priambodo_2022}, the effectiveness of a landing algorithm combining GPS and ArUco marker detection was verified in the Webots simulation environment.
-However, these methods depend heavily on infrastructure, incur high deployment costs, and lack adaptability.
-In cluttered environments such as vegetation, water bodies, or indoor spaces, GPS signals are often degraded or lost \cite{balamurugan2016survey}, making such approaches unreliable.
+For example, LiDAR, IMU, and GPS were tightly fused in \cite{10726742} to improve environment perception and landing point selection for powered parachute UAVs, while \cite{Priambodo_2022} combined GPS and ArUco marker detection for landing in simulation.
+However, these methods depend heavily on infrastructure, incur high deployment costs, and perform poorly when GPS signals are degraded or unavailable in cluttered environments such as vegetation, water bodies, or indoor spaces \cite{balamurugan2016survey}.

-On-board sensor–based docking methods \cite{8793851,10436548} employ vision, LiDAR, and IMU to operate in GPS-denied settings.
-In \cite{9623487}, a lightweight vision-based controller enabled quadrotors to land autonomously on unknown moving platforms.
-In \cite{10472074}, semantic and depth information from cameras and LiDAR were fused to autonomously search and select safe landing sites.
-These methods, however, are sensitive to sensor quality, perform poorly in low-light or adverse conditions, and impose significant computational overhead.
+On-board sensor–based docking methods \cite{8793851,10436548} employ vision, LiDAR, and IMU to operate in GPS-denied environments.
+In \cite{9623487}, a lightweight vision-based controller enabled quadrotors to land on unknown moving platforms.
+In \cite{10472074}, semantic and depth information from cameras and LiDAR were fused to autonomously search for safe landing sites.
+Nevertheless, these approaches remain sensitive to sensor quality, degrade in low-light or adverse conditions, and often introduce significant computational overhead.

-Most existing docking methods are designed for wheeled UGVs, which are limited to flat or structured terrain.
-In rugged environments such as rubble fields, steep slopes, or stairs, wheeled platforms struggle to operate effectively, and frequent posture variations of the landing surface further increase the risk of field-of-view (FOV) loss during docking.
+Most existing docking approaches target wheeled UGVs, whose mobility is limited to flat or structured terrain.
+In rugged environments such as rubble fields, steep slopes, or stairs, wheeled platforms struggle to operate effectively, and posture variations of the landing surface further increase the risk of field-of-view (FOV) loss during docking.